 Sans Serif Fonts

-Sans is a French word which translates to “without”.
+Sans is a French word that translates to “without”.

 As the etymology suggests, sans serif typefaces lack any embellishment on the letters, adopting a more simplified form.
 Sans serif letters can be thick or thin, short or tall, wide or condensed.
 The best sans serif fonts have sets at least 6 – 8 different weights, ranging from Ultralight (the thinnest) to Black (the thickest).